samiyaalizaidi/Direct-Digital-Synthesizer/README.md

 The wave for the highest resolution was obtained for the frequency ``10KHz`` as seen in the plot below.
 The file read to plot this can be found [here](results/original/logs-10KHz.txt).

 ![10](results/plots/10khz.png)

+---

+All of the code in this repository is written by [Samiya Ali Zaidi](https://github.com/samiyaalizaidi).